exploit-org/Signalix/README.md

 ```

 #### Calling events
 Finally, we need to create an instance of `EventScope`, register the listener, and call our event.
+All events are called in a non-blocking manner in a single event loop thread.

 ```java
 import org.exploit.signalix.manager.EventScope;